All customers may need extra attention and assistance at different times. People with disabilities are really not that different.

 Some people may act and do things in a way that is different from what is considered "typical".

 Unless this poses an actual problem, customers should not have to conform or explain their behaviors.
-There is probably a very good reason for what they are doing and it is the way that they typically function.
+There is probably a very good reason for what they are doing and it happens to be way that they typically function.

 - Be helpful, attentive, and relaxed.